The beautiful Bagnaia and Villa Lante: back in the Renaissance

 August 10th, tenth day of our holidays in Tuscia and last one of our bicycle trip.
 Leaving Viterbo gave us the perception of its importance for the region, but we shortly got to one of the many jewels of Tuscia: Bagnaia.
 To wonder about the old center is a jump in the Renaissance.
 The village is known especially for what is called “Villa Lante”.
 First, it’s not a villa in the sense we give today to that word that now refer to various types and sizes of residences.
 The original sense coming from the centuries before Christ when the Roman noble families had huge country proprieties where otium et negotium, leisure and trade, where the principle activities.
 In those areas the open air activities were the major ones and that explains the importance of gardens, hunting areas, woods, fields, orchards, groves etc.

 The Cardinal Gambara was one of those few.
 Becoming one of the preeminent members of the inquisition dirtied his hand with the blood of many executions fighting against another Church wing that believed in reformation: the spirituals.
 His power came from those actions and this propriety in the territories were the spirituals used to grow and proliferate was a symbol of his terrible victory.
 But the time changed and one of the preeminent figures of the counter-reformation, the Cardinal Carlo Borromeo, had only words of reproach for the incredible amount of money spent only for Gambara’s private property.
 He understood and moved away, but he asked to be buried in a church closed by.
-You can see the church, where he is buried, in the video as we exit Viterbo, it’s along the street with a simple light brown brick-facade.
+You can see the church, where he is buried, in the picture here aside, we jump into it as we exit Viterbo, it’s along the street with a simple light brown brick-facade.

 Vitorchiano was the next town we crossed, famous for its Peperino caves was erected on a Peperino broken bench.
 It has a long history dating back to Etruscan time and its name supposed to come from Vicus Orclanus that means hamlet of Norchia or Orcla, holy place to the Etruscan goddess Norzia.
 But it also has a proud history of independence in the Middle Ages until it submitted spontaneously to Rome that gave the town the special status of part of the eternal city and from that very day Rome chooses its own Capitoline guards here, the so-called “Fedeli di Vitorchiano” which costumes supposed to have been designed by Michelangelo.
 They have also the traditional duty to play the “clarines”, the Roman traditional trumpets at official events.
 The town is so gracely picturesque you would love to stays for days…

 As you arrive in Bomarzo you can recognize a fortified village, the ones we used to called castles with the fortified residence of the Orsini Family, the lords of this land, in the middle.
 This Orsini palace is at the sharp summit of a cliff and the village is on the slopes around it; it gives a real medieval feeling and it surprises for its beautiful tower-village structure.
 Mostly the town tough is famous for what today is called the Park of Monsters which is just outside the village.
 The extensive parking space denounced that it’s a mass tourist attraction today, but since we are in problematic times we found more people that we ever met in our journey but still a ridiculous amount for the size of the welcoming structures.